 - In Alien Hominid, there is a "Gore" option in the options screen.
 Turning it off will replace all blood with flowers.

-- Assassins Creed II and up have an option to turn off blood.
+- Assassin's Creed II and up have an option to turn off blood.

 - Rise of the Triad offers several levels of gore ranging all the way from clean to Ludicrous Gibs.

-- The original Half Life gave players the choice of disabling blood, which could only be re-activated by inputting a password.
+- The original Half-Life gave players the choice of disabling blood, which could only be re-activated by inputting a password.
 Gibbed enemies would instead hold their last pose and quickly fade into non-existence.

-- Team Fortress 2 has the command-line option "-sillygibs" which, instead of de-activating blood and gibs, replaces it with goofy clocks, springs, cheeseburgers, balloon animals, unicycles, etc. This is actually a holdover from the German version, where (due to Germany's strict laws on depiction of violence in media) it is on by default and cannot be deactivated.
+- Team Fortress 2 has the command-line option "-sillygibs" which, instead of de-activating blood and gibs, replaces it with goofy clocks, springs, cheeseburgers, balloon animals, unicycles, etc. This is actually a holdover from the German version, where (due to Germany's strict laws on depiction of violence in media) it is always on and cannot be deactivated.
 Equipping the Pyrovision Goggles (or equipping Pyro with a Rainblower or any other Pyroland weapon) will do this too.

 - Modern Warfare 2 has the option of skipping the infamous "No Russian" level.